 The 4Cs are, basically, the same as the 4Ps.
-The difference between the two models?
+But what is the difference between the two models?

 - Product changed to Consumer wants and needs

-Consumer wants and need differ from product by focusing more on what the consumer wants rather than the qualities of the product.
+Consumer wants and needs differ from product by focusing more on what the consumer wants rather than the qualities of the product.